christiancodes/achewood-friend/README.md

 - Shift key conveniently moves to next page
 - Bookmarks your spot, adapted from [Achewood Bookmark](https://github.com/andrei-m/achewood-bookmark)

 Not affiliated with Achewood or Chris Onstad.

+## Installation

+Open your [Chrome Extensions](chrome://extensions/) panel and turn on Developer Mode.
+Click "Load Unpacked" and select the achewood-friend folder.

+## Contributions

-Pull requests welcome.
+Pull requests welcome!